 - Therapeutic Hypothermia (artificial cooling of the body) has been thought to improve outcome of patients with severe head injury.
 However, recent studies have been in conflict.
 A 2002 study from the Netherlands (Tolderman, K.H.
 2002) used this method on 136 patients with were in a coma and had high inter-cranial pressure (ICP).
 Their findings were that artificial cooling can significantly improve survival and neurological outcome in patients with severe head injury, when used in a protocol with great attention to the prevention of side affects from cooling.

 - Another thing to remember is the general rule that regardless of the cause of damages, the more rapid the onset of the condition, the more severe and wide spread its effects will be.
 (Ajuriagurerra, 1960; A. Smith 1984).
-In other words, using a stroke as an example, if the person immediately drops into unconsciousness, the outcome would, on average, be worse than someone whose stoke came over time.
+In other words, using a stroke as an example, if the person immediately drops into unconsciousness, the outcome would, on average, be worse than someone whose stoke developed over time.

 - Factors influencing outcome of severe head injury were accounted for in a recent study.
 A strong predictive factor of whether or not those with severe head injury would survive or not involve the pupils.
 90% of patients who had bilaterally dilated pupils (not reacting to light) on admission died.
 66% of the patients with bilaterally "constricted" pupils at the time of admission died.
 Only 20% of patients with severe head injury who had normal pupil reaction to light at time of admission died.
 Therefore, this aspect of outcome could be used to determine both mortality and outcome of coma.